What It's Like in Ukraine in 2025: A Narrative

 There are an estimated 5.4 million internally displaced people within Ukraine and 58% of those have been displaced for 6 months or more.
 They have lost homes, jobs, loved ones.

-It is imperative that during this conflict we support the Ukrainian economy.
+It is imperative that we support the Ukrainian economy during this ongoing conflict.

 Supporting the Ukrainian economy helps keep more people out of poverty and reduces their risk of exploitation.